-It seems also feasible to classify GRC-operators invariant under other maximal finite-dimensional simple Lie sub(super)algebras of simple infinite-dimensional vectorial Lie (super)algebras.
-For example, if we generalize the setting of problem B by considering binary operators invariant under $\fpgl(a+1|b)\subset \fvect(a|b)$ between spaces of tensor fields with multidimensional fibers, then Grozman's classification of the $\fvect(a)$-invariant operators, see \cite{Gr}, gives us a~part of the answer.
+It seems also feasible to classify GRC operators invariant under other maximal finite-dimensional simple Lie sub(super)algebras of simple infinite-dimensional vectorial Lie (super)algebras.
+However, if we generalize the setting of problem B by considering binary operators invariant under $\fpgl(a+1|b)\subset \fvect(a|b)$ between spaces of tensor fields with multidimensional fibers, then Grozman's classification of the $\fvect(a)$-invariant operators, see \cite{Gr}, gives us a~part of the answer.
 To tackle the problem in such generality is hardly feasible, see Grozman's proof and Subsection~\ref{wild}.